AgoraDoc/agora-style-guide/_content/overview.md

 - Do not use double negative.
 - Avoid using images with embedded text where possible.
 - Keep paragraphs short.
 Dense pages full of text are intimidating for readers.
-- Address the reader directly by using “you” instead of “the developer”.
+- Address the reader directly by using "you" instead of "the developer".
 - Put the conditional clause first.
 Start by mentioning a circumstance or scenario, followed the instruction.
 - Be inclusive in your writing.
 Use gender-neutral pronouns.
 Avoid mentioning holidays, sports teams, or other culturally-specific things.
 - Avoid using metaphors, as many are culturally specific.